curtismchale/WPTT-Developer-Constants/README.md

 ## Description

-Basic plugin that allows you to
+Basic plugin that allows you to define constants for live/local/staging.

 ## Installation

 1. Extract to your wp-content/mu-plugins/ folder.
 Create it if it doesn't exist

 2. Plugin is always run and won't show up in the WordPress admin

+3. Follow this repository for any updates since MU Plugins don't get update notifications.

 ## Usage